 IRA overview

-Individual retirement accounts (IRA) allow you to save and invest for retirement.
-Any earnings have tax-deferred or tax-free growth potential, so you will keep more of what you save.
+Individual retirement accounts (IRA) allow you to invest for retirement.
+Any earnings have tax-deferred or tax-free growth potential, so you will keep more of your money.

 Types of IRAs